 Before joining StockCharts, John was the technical analyst for CNBC-TV for seven years on the popular show Tech Talk, and has authored three best-selling books on the subject: Technical Analysis of the Financial Markets, Trading with Intermarket Analysis and The Visual Investor.

-His most recent book demonstrates the essential visual elements of technical analysis.
-The fundamentals of John's approach to technical analysis illustrate that it is more important to determine where a market is going (up or down) rather than the why behind it.
+In The Visual Investor, John demonstrates the essential visual elements of technical analysis.
+The fundamentals of John's approach to technical analysis illustrate that it is more important to determine where a market is going (up or down) rather than the reason behind its direction.

 The following are John's ten most important rules of technical trading: